josephmckenzie/Joes_Trippy_Game/README.md

 Welcome to Joe's Magical Trippy Adventure Game.

-To start the Online Version First Run Start_Games_online.rb and then Goto your localhost and the go to  \startgames
+To start the Online Version First Run Start_Games_online.rb and then Go to localhost:4567/startgames

 I first started learning how to program using the Ruby Language about 2 months ago and am loving it, This is one of my first attempts at making my own game.
 This game will be in the style of a choose your own adventure game.